Together for Health: Protecting Access to Care

 At San Ysidro Health, we are committed to fostering healthier, more vibrant communities for all.
-Our dedication extends beyond the walls of our clinics.
-That’s why we are committed to promoting civic engagement to influence and shape policies that impact our collective well-being.
+Our dedication goes beyond the walls of our clinics—we advocate for policies that protect and expand access to essential healthcare services, including Medicaid.

-We encourage you to check your voter registration status, stay engaged, and take action to build a healthier future for our communities.
+We urge you to check your voter registration status, learn about the issues, and take action.

 Did you know that your medical appointments only determine 20% of your health?